BioEvo/STAR-Fusion-WIKI/Home.md

 *  '--FusionInspector validate': involves a more rigorous process of reevaluating the entire set of input reads, aligning the reads to a combination of the reference genome and a set of fusion-gene contigs based on the STAR-Fusion predictions.
 Reads mapping better to the fusion-gene contigs than the reference genome are identified and reported, fusions are re-scored/quantified, and fusion transcript allelic fractions are computed.

+If either mode is invoked, STAR-Fusion will run FusionInspector and create a FusionInspector/ output subdirectory containing all relevant output files.
+See the [FusionInspector Wiki]( <https://github.com/FusionInspector/FusionInspector/wiki>) for documentation on output files and loading results into IGV for visualization.

 ## Want to use Docker?